pchaganti/gx-ariana/README.md

 ## Code processing disclaimer

 We need to process (but never store!) your JS/TS code files on our server based in EU in order to have Ariana work with it.
 It is not sent to any third-party including any LLM provider.
-An enterprise plan will come later with enterprise-grade security and compliance as well as a docker self-hosted version of our server.
+An enterprise plan will come later with enterprise-grade security and compliance.
 If that is important to you, [please let us know](https://discord.gg/Y3TFTmE89g).

+## Licence

+Ariana is released under AGPLv3.
+See [LICENCE.txt](LICENCE.txt) for more details.

+tl;dr: If you use Ariana as intended, which means in development, this is nothing to worry about as you don't technically bundle Ariana with your released code.
+If you use it in your production code, whether deployed on a server or on the end-user's machine in a code or binary format, your code needs to be available to the public under the same licence.
+We can lift that requirement upon request, even for free if your project is small.
+Please [let us know](mailto:an.nougaret@gmail.com).